M Idioms

 make friends

-- form friendships with people or animals
+- to form friendships with people or animals

-She is shy and is not able to make friends easily.
+The girl is shy and is not able to make friends easily.

 make fun of (someone or something)

-- ridicule someone or something
+- to ridicule or make jokes about someone or something

 make good money

-- earn a large amount of money
+- to earn a large amount of money

 My friend is able to make good money selling computer equipment in the evenings.